The Worst Fighter in Russian History

 Shortcomings

-When compared to Swing Wing F-111, the MiG-23 was slower, and only 40 percent of the fuel capacity.
+When compared to swing-wing F-111s, the MiG-23 was slower, and only had 40% of the fuel capacity.
 It was also prone to instability issues at a high angle of attack.

 Furthermore, test pilots also complained of yaw instability while at higher speeds and landing issues during poor weather conditions.
-The aircraft also suffered a series of technical failures- an engine that tend to overheat, a flawed tank system, etc.
+The aircraft also suffered a series of technical failures – an engine that tended to overheat, a flawed tank system, any more.

 Not a Worthy Successor to the MiG-21

-The feedback on the plane was mostly negative, especially if it went up against American designs.
+The feedback on the plane was mostly negative, especially when it went up against American designs.

-Also, its record of failure was so thorough and consistent that it went down in history with the dubious distinction of facing retirement earlier than the MiG-21 fighter that it was originally intended to replace.
+Its record of failures was so thorough and consistent that it went down in history with the dubious distinction of facing retirement earlier than the MiG-21 fighter that it was originally intended to replace.